 Four things still had to be decided.

-First, when would June Rios’ body be available for the cremation?
+First, when would June Rios’ body be available for cremation?

 Second, where would the cremation be done?
 If in Chico, where and when?
 If not in Chico, where and when?

-Third, how do Adam and I arrange for the cremation and have the ashes shipped here?
+Third, how do Adam and I arrange for the cremation and have the ashes shipped to me?